-Fig. 12.
-Performance speedup due to configurable tiling.
+Fig. 11.
+Performance comparison

-27% higher system throughput as shown in Fig. 12.
+(large) has a similar utilization as [7] and [15].
+However, the number of PEs is respectively 3.41 times and 5.3 times more than those in [7] and [15].
+The configurable tiling of RENOWN (Large) also results in an additional up to 27% higher system throughput as shown in Fig. 12.
 The figure shows the speedup of the system throughput compared to the lowest one among them with a given EP.

-The previous designs of [19] and [41] in Table IV explore various low-precision designs, showing their scalability to different bitwidth designs.
-Most of the other designs in Table IV only support one bitwidth, while our work demonstrates both 8-b and 2-b designs which show the scalability of our architecture to cover different bit-width designs.
-Our implementations are produced using the Verilog templates with configurable parameters for each HW module instance.
-Generally, Rybalkin et al. [19] and Rybalkin and Wehn [41] are more scalable in bitwidth since they do not use the DSP hard blocks on FPGAs for the computational kernels.
-The FPGA DSP block has a fixed bit-width and it needs a tailor-made wrapper for packaging several small multipliers into one DSP HW block.
-Besides, Rybalkin et al. [19] and Rybalkin and Wehn [41] target a particular model which has four parallel and independent LSTM layers.
-These four independent LSTM layers can be scheduled in an interleave manner for an HW engine to alleviate the issues of recurrent dependencies.
+The previous designs of [19] and [41] in Table IV explore various low precision designs, showing their scalability to different bitwidth designs.
+Most of the other designs in Table IV only support one bitwidth while our work demonstrates both 8-bit and 2-bit designs which show the scalability of our architecture to cover different bit-width designs.
+Our implementations are produced using the Verilog templates with configurable parameters for each hardware module instance.
+Generally, [19] and [41] are more scalable in bitwidth since they do not use the DSP hard blocks on FPGAs for the computational kernels.
+The FPGA DSP block has a fixed bitwidth and it needs a tailor-made wrapper for packaging several small multipliers into one DSP hardware block.
+Besides, [19] and [41] target a particular model which has four parallel and independent LSTM layers.
+These four independent LSTM layers can be scheduled in an interleave manner for a hardware engine to alleviate the issues of recurrent dependencies.

-Some of the designs target smaller FPGAs [19], [41] than Stratix 10.
+Some of the designs target smaller FPGAs [19], [41] than the Stratix 10.
 They have fewer logic resources and DSPs but they also have a smaller TDP (thermal design power) power consumption.
-We follow the convention in all related articles and use GOP/S for performance comparison.
-In addition, we also use GOPS/W and power efficiency, so that we are not taking advantage of the FPGA chip size when compared to the designs on small chips, such as the designs in [19] and [41].
+We follow the convention in all related papers and use GOP/S for performance comparison.
+In addition, we also use GOPS/W, power efficiency, so that we are not taking advantage of the FPGA chip size when compared to the designs on small chips, such as the designs in [19], [41].